ABOUT

 Scent Evidence K9 Mission and Vision

 Our mission is to provide effective response systems and services that enable families, communities, and organizations to find missing persons and bring them home safely.
-We have partnered with law enforcement and community leaders to implement scent discriminate K-9 trailing products and services across the U.S. and Internationally.
+We have partnered with law enforcement, U.S. Military, and community leaders to implement scent discriminate K9 trailing products and response protocol services across the U.S. and Internationally.

 A key approach in achieving this mission is by developing proactive family safety measures like The Scent Preservation Kit® and helping communities focus on providing services to the most vulnerable populations with greater risk of becoming a missing person.
 Two vulnerable populations found in most communities are children with autism spectrum disorder and persons with Alzheimer’s Disease and dementia.